 /**

-* Tracks field-level mutations against a baseline snapshot.
+* Tracks field-level mutations against an immutable baseline snapshot.

 */